NBI Card Fingerprinting

 The NBI form is not a consular document.
 However, the Philippine Embassy assists Filipinos who are applying for NBI clearance in terms of fingerprinting on the card form.
 Upon completion of the requirements below, the applicant sends the form, together with an authorization letter, to his/her authorized representative in the Philippines, who will process the clearance with the National Bureau of Investigation (NBI) on your behalf.

 An appointment is required.
 Please email firstname.lastname@example.org.
 Entitle your email with the subject “NBI Fingerprinting Appointment”, and in the message state the date when you can come over to the Embassy.
 We will reply to your email and confirm the availability of this slot.The slots for NBI fingerprinting are open Monday to Friday, from 4pm to 5pm only.

 On the date of your appointment, and at the set time period, show a printout of the email confirmation at the Reception Desk at the entrance of the Embassy.
-You will be given an NBI card form; fill up the personal data as instructed.
+You will be given an NBI application and card form; fill up the personal data as instructed.

 |For married women, please be advised of the order of writing your name as follows:|

 Your first name or given name.